Most respond with “I can’t remember the exact words… but I think he/she meant…”

 Yet many of us frequently focus on what is said and miss the importance of the emotions and attitudes behind what is said.
 This happens a lot in situations rife with emotions, so much that the words spoken don’t always mean the same thing to the person who speaks them as it does to the person who hears or reads them.

-Failure to listen to the emotions behind the words means that many subtle underlying issues and many opportunities for a true emotional connection are missed.
+Failure to listen to the emotions behind the words means that many subtle underlying issues, and many opportunities for a true emotional connection are missed.

-The better you become at listening to “emotions”, the better you will become at listeing to what is not being verbalized, especially those things that they might be too reluctant to say, or what they definitely don’t want you to know.
+The better you become at listening to “emotions”, the better you will become at listening to what is not being verbalized, especially those things that they might be too reluctant to say, or what they definitely don’t want you to know.